jrs40492/portfolio/README.md

 - tech (Array of Strings) - Tech used for the project
 - resume (Boolean - optional) - Display on the resume, default is false
 - hide (Boolean - optional) - Hide on projects page, default is false
-- link (String - optional) - Link to website
+- link (URL - optional) - Link to website
-- repo (String - optional) - Link to repo
+- repo (URL - optional) - Link to repo
 - start_year (Number - optional) - Year the project started
 - end_year (Number - optional) - Year the project ended